Pradumnasaraf/Contributors/README.md

    - Prometheus: `http://localhost:9090/`
    - Grafana: `http://localhost:3000/`

 ## Using the API

 You can interact with the API using the **GraphQL Playground**, which will be available at `http://localhost:8080/` when running locally.
 Alternatively, you can interact with the API via the `/query` endpoint.

 All **Query** and **Mutation** operations are defined in the [operations.md](operations.md) file.

+If you are using Grafana, you can import the pre-built dashboard from the `grafana` directory.

 ## License